GCU-GenCyber/GenCyber-Camp-24/Linux/Linux Lesson - Ryan.md

     ls

-ls is also known as list.
-This command lists all the files and folders that are around you.
+"ls" is also known as list.
+This command lists all the files and folders that are in the current directory.

 --if theres a file in the area-- you can see that there is a x.txt when running the ls command.
 That is a file.
 But how do we read the file?
 That's where cat comes in.